13th Kid’s Classic Tourney Next Weekend

-OCEAN CITY- Young anglers will get their moment in the spotlight next weekend when the Ocean City Marlin Club hosts its 13th Annual Kid’s Classic Tournament.
+OCEAN CITY- Young anglers will get their moment in the spotlight this weekend when the Ocean City Marlin Club hosts its 13th Annual Kid’s Classic Tournament.

 Sunset Marina will host the weigh-ins each fishing day but most of the tournament activity will be centered at the host Ocean City Marlin Club.
 For example, Sunday’s activities include a carnival and awards ceremony.
 For more information, contact the Ocean City Marlin Club at (410) 213-1613.